mmu-webdesign/Level4-web-term-1/HTML/html02/09-tables-more.md

 - Add both `scope="col"` and `scope="row"` to the Second Table as shown above.

-- Run in the browser - viually there should be no change.
+- Run in the browser - visually there should be no change.

 - Validate the code to check for errors.